MOSFET

 Two power MOSFETs in D2PAK surface-mount packages.
 Operating as switches, each of these components can sustain a blocking voltage of 120 V in the off state, and can conduct a continuous current of 30 A in the on state, dissipating up to about 100 W and controlling a load of over 2000 W. A matchstick is pictured for scale.

 In electronics, the metal–oxide–semiconductor field-effect transistor (MOSFET, MOS-FET, MOS FET, or MOS transistor) is a type of field-effect transistor (FET), most commonly fabricated by the controlled oxidation of silicon.
 It has an insulated gate, the voltage of which determines the conductivity of the device.
 This ability to change conductivity with the amount of applied voltage can be used for amplifying or switching electronic signals.
 The term metal–insulator–semiconductor field-effect transistor (MISFET) is almost synonymous with MOSFET.
 Another near-synonym is insulated-gate field-effect transistor (IGFET).

+Physicist Julius Edgar Lilienfeld first proposed the concept of a field-effect transistor (FET) in 1925, but it was not possible to construct a working device at that time.
+The first working metal–oxide–semiconductor field-effect transistor (MOSFET) was invented in 1959 by engineers Mohamed Atalla and Dawon Kahng at Bell Labs.
+Their breakthrough—fabricating a practical field-effect transistor enabled by Atalla’s earlier work on silicon surface passivation and thermal oxidation—revolutionized electronics and paved the way for smaller and cheaper radios, calculators, computers, and other electronic devices.